jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Card _Alpha_.md

 ---

 :::hint{type="danger"}
-This feature is currently in its **Alpha **stage of development.&#x20;
+This feature is currently in its **Alpha **stage of development.

-- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.&#x20;
+- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.
-- In this phase, the feature may contain bugs or behave unpredictably.&#x20;
+- In this phase, the feature may contain bugs or behave unpredictably.
-- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.&#x20;
+- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.
 - We encourage you to provide feedback and report any issues to help us improve and refine the feature for future releases.
 :::

 The *card* component adds context or highlights information in the jig.
-The card itself is a container with integrated padding, background, and row rules, meaning every component placed in the card will be represented as a separate row with spaces between the rows.&#x20;
+The card itself is a container with integrated padding, background, and row rules, meaning every component placed in the card will be represented as a separate row with spaces between the rows.

-For steps on creating a custom component, see [How to create a custom component](<./../Custom components _Alpha_.md>).&#x20;
+For steps on creating a custom component, see [How to create a custom component](<./../Custom components _Alpha_.md>).

 ## Configuration options

 You can use `when` and `instanceId` with `component.card`, add the properties before the `options` property.
-The available list of options is shown below. &#x20;
+The available list of options is shown below.

 | **Options** | **Value**                                                                                                                           |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------- |